An object of class "htest" (i.e., hypothesis test) function

 That is, the test statistic is based on the domination number

-points inside convex hull of Yp
+for Xp points inside convex hull of Yp points

-for the PE-PCD and default convex hull correction, ch.cor
+for the PE-PCD and default convex hull correction, ch.cor,

-is the center
+is FALSE where M is the center

 that yields nondegenerate asymptotic distribution